Iucism/Discord-Addons/plugins.md

 >Displays a server's total count of members at the top of the member-list.

 ### [PlatformIndicatiors](https://github.com/Strencher/BetterDiscordStuff/tree/6b3581f58ef95dcaa13079998687ab82dee24362/PlatformIndicators) by [Strencher](https://github.com/Strencher)
 >Adds indicators for every platform that the user is using.
-Source code availble on the ./src folder.

 ### [SaveToRedux](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/SaveToRedux) by [Lighty](https://github.com/1Lighty/)
 >Allows you to save images, videos, profile icons, server icons, reactions, emotes, custom status emotes and stickers to any folder quickly, as well as install plugins from direct links.